cloudblog004/fantasticfoodies/content/en/posts/2998-recipe-of-favorite-chicken-curry.md

 1. Set a pot over medium heat.
 Saute garlic, onions and ginger for about 1 minute.
 Then add the chicken, cook it for about 5 mins.
 1. Add the curry powder, bay leaves, fish sauce, water and coconut milk.
 Mix well.
 Cook for 1 hour.
 Add a little water if it gets too dry.
 1. Add the potatoes, carrots and bell pepper.
 Mix well, cook for another 5 mins.
-1. Add the butter, salt &amp; pepper to taste plus the cayenne pepper (optional).
+1. Add the butter, salt & pepper to taste plus the cayenne pepper (optional).
 Simmer for 5 mins.
 1. Serve with steamed rice 🍚🍲 Enjoy! 🙂
 1. Ready to serve and ENJOY!